tjwilson90/turbo-hearts/README.md

 #### Charge

-When a charge is made (including an empty charge), all players will receive a `charge` event indicating who made the charge and what cards they charged.
+When a charge is made (including an empty charge), a `charge` event is sent indicating who made the charge and what cards they charged.
 If the charging rules use blind charges, players in the game other than the charger will receive a `blind_charge` event instead.

 Response:
 ```json